The above application will create a .pdf file with the design of a bellows according to the specified measurements and send it to your email.

 - The project comes by email in a link to download or open in the browser and save later.
 The file is very small and has in general less than 200 Kb.
 For those who do not remember, this is the same as 0.2 Mb.

 - It will be archived and, in case of loss, you can request a new copy within a week.
 For this you need to have the project number and get in touch through the contact link above on main menu.
-After this time, it may even happen that it is still available but do not count on that.
+After this time, it may even happen that it is still available but I cannot guarantee.

 - The design is for individual use and non-transferable.
 The low value charged aims to allow broad access to photographers worldwide and serves to help in the maintenance and expansion of the site.
 Please do not distribute or share it.